Three common mistakes to avoid

 We don’t realize what we give up when we buy something, sometimes we don’t even need.
 “For instance, we can translate dollars into time—how many hours of wage, or months of salary, we must work to pay for something.”

-Moreover, we could add to our savings to buy the house if we give up buying things that we don’t need, just because they are on sale.
+We could add to our savings to buy the house if we give up buying things that we don’t need, just because they are on sale

 2.- We forget that everything is relative